PotNoodl/PotNoodl.github.io/Pages/homepage.md

 ## Welcome to the redesign
 hopefully you should be able to find your way around, use the nav. bar on the left hand side of the page

-## Packs have been migrated
-If you notice any issues such as broken links please join the discord server below and let us know, it will be much appreciated

 ## [Join The Discord Support Server Here](discord.gg/xZFRmPT)

 ## What can I add to Meadow Land?